oksana-khristenko/grunt-config-example/README.md

 Compiles and minifies HTML files and assets into `dist` folder.

-Run `grunt dist` from project root.
+Run `npm run dist` from project root.